Cloudflare Browser Rendering (Playwright) MCP server

 4. Click Connect

-5. The status should update to Connected with 14 available tools listed
+5. The status should update to Connected and show 14 available tools

 Using with Claude Desktop